preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-views-as-html/index.rst

 Views as HTML
 =====================================

-**This documentation is just started.
-More will be added soon**.

 If you will use HTML settings for the views on the screens, add the different views here.
+(This is very similar to the view settings for Info Screen).

 The first you see is the list of views that has been created so far (none in this example):